Skip to content

 Response to Reductions in Federal Funding

-St. David’s Foundation is launching a new funding opportunity intended to help nonprofits serving Central Texas navigate significant and unexpected reductions in federal funding.
+This funding opportunity is intended to help nonprofits serving Central Texas navigate significant and unexpected reductions in federal funding.
 Existing partners of the Foundation are eligible.
 The primary purpose of this responsive funding is to provide resources for organizations to help implement an immediate response and consider longer-term pivots.

 Not intended to replace federal funding, these responsive grants are intended to fund costs associated with changing service models or approaches in response to lost or reduced federal funding.